-Julia Bond is an experienced trial and appellate court litigator specializing in complex land use and environmental litigation.
-She represents primarily public entity clients in matters involving a wide range of land use and environmental laws, including the California Environmental Quality Act (CEQA), the State Planning and Zoning Law, the Coastal Act, the Subdivision Map Act, the Mitigation Fee Act, the Cortese-Knox-Hertzberg Act and civil right claims in the land use context.
-Julia is the co-author of the “Land Use Litigation” chapter of California Land Use Practice, published by Continuing Education of the Bar in 2006.
-She chairs the firm’s Writs and Appeals Practice Group.
+Julia Bond is an experienced trial and appellate court litigator and chairs the firm’s Writs and Appeals Practice Group.
+Specializing in complex land use and environmental law litigation, she represents primarily public entity clients in matters involving the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the State Planning and Zoning Law, the Coastal Act, the Subdivision Map Act, the Mitigation Fee Act, the Cortese-Knox-Hertzberg Act and civil rights claims in the land use context, among others.
+Julia co-authored the “Land Use Litigation” chapter of the California Land Use Practice, published by the Continuing Education of the Bar.

-Julia represented the City of Rancho Cordova in an important CEQA case in the California Supreme Court relating to analysis of water supply issues in environmental impacts reports (EIRs).
-She assisted the Los Angeles World Airports (LAWA) in a Supreme Court case involving the Public Records Act and in connection with its approval of a major expansion of the Los Angeles International Airport (LAX).
-Julia has also assisted LAWA with regard to compliance with CEQA, NEPA, the California Coastal Act, the federal Coastal Zone Management Act, and other state and federal regulatory laws, and in the defense of the CEQA lawsuits challenging the approval of the LAX expansion plans.
+Julia represented the City of Rancho Cordova in an important CEQA case in the California Supreme Court relating to the analysis of water supply issues in environmental impact reports (EIRs).
+In another California Supreme Court case, she defended the Los Angeles World Airports (LAWA) in a Public Records Act violation claim in connection with LAWA’s approval of a major expansion at the Los Angeles International Airport (LAX).
+Julia has also advised and subsequently defended LAWA in its compliance with CEQA, NEPA, the California Coastal Act, the federal Coastal Zone Management Act, and other state and federal regulatory laws for the LAX expansion.

-Julia has also handled CEQA litigation on significant infrastructure projects for large institutional clients throughout California, including defending challenges regarding the extension of BART from Fremont to Santa Clara on behalf of the Santa Clara Valley Transportation Authority; the new Kaiser Hospital on behalf of the City of San Leandro; a CEQA action on behalf of the Los Angeles Department of Water and Power; multiple CEQA actions on behalf of the Port of Los Angeles; and multiple campus expansion projects on behalf of the University of California.
+Julia litigates on significant infrastructure projects for large institutional clients statewide.
+In addition to the LAX expansion, she has defended challenges regarding the BART extension from Fremont to Santa Clara on behalf of the Santa Clara Valley Transportation Authority; the new Kaiser Hospital on behalf of the City of San Leandro; and multiple campus expansion projects on behalf of the University of California.
+She has also represented the Los Angeles Department of Water and Power and the Port of Los Angeles in multiple CEQA actions.

-Julia is admitted to practice in the U.S. Supreme Court; U.S. Courts of Appeals, Ninth Circuit; U.S. district courts of Central District of California, Southern District of California, and Northern District of California; and all California state courts.
+Julia is admitted to practice in the U.S. Supreme Court; U.S. Courts of Appeals, Ninth Circuit; U.S. Central, Southern, and Northern district courts in California; and all California state courts.